Daoyuan Wu

 We identified usability security issues in Facebook, Snapchat, and LinkedIn apps.

-To appear in the 24th International Symposium on Research in Attacks, Intrusions and Defenses (RAID), San Sebastian, Spain, October, 2021.
+In the 24th International Symposium on Research in Attacks, Intrusions and Defenses (RAID), San Sebastian, Spain, October, 2021.

 P18